 Self-service capabilities enable users to perform tasks like updating passwords and joining and managing groups via a single portal to help save your IT helpdesk time and money.
 This applies across all iOS, Android, and Windows devices in your mobile ecosystem.

-You can see how to enroll a device to Microsoft EMS in the infographic below.
+How to enroll a device to Microsoft EMS:

-With Office 365 rolling out features like OneDrive, SharePoint & Exchange, important questions around security and identity management are raised:
+With Microsoft 365 applications such as OneDrive, SharePoint & Exchange, important questions around security and identity management are raised:

 - Who is allowed to access a particular document?